I am forced to admit that Trail Tech Voyager Pro doesn’t have real competitors in the off-road GPS market today by exploring the offers.

 So, we want to go around the terrain where the normal turn by turn navigation does not work, and there are no roads or streets.
 How do we get from point A to point B?
 If the area is more or less known, we can make our way and drive in memory by looking at trees, rocks, or other known orientations.
 In most cases, we will reach the destination sooner or later.

-Since almost everyone has a smartphone with GPS and Google maps, we will know the location even if we have to get lost in theory.
+Since almost everyone has a smartphone with GPS and Google maps, we should know our location even if we get lost.

-Remember that you are not driving a comfortable car where you are warm and always have 12V to charge your GPS device and phone.
+Remember that you are not driving a comfortable car where you are warm.
+Always have 12V to charge your GPS device and phone.

 If we want to enjoy and move safely off-road, we clearly need a trail or a path to follow.